 13 Testing of the coil consists of using a multimeter set to its resistance function, to check the primary (LT "+"to "-" terminals) and secondary (LT "+" to HT lead terminal) windings for continuity, bearing in mind that on the four output, static type HT coil there are two sets of each windings.
 Compare the results obtained to those given in the Specifications at the start of this Chapter.
-Note the resistance of the coil temperature, the results in the Specifications are approximate values for when the coil is at 20°C.
+Note the resistance of the coil windings will vary slightly according to the coil temperature, the results in the Specifications are approximate values for when the coil is at 20°C.